ligershark/WebOptimizer/README.md

 That's it.
 You have now enabled automatic CSS and JavaScript minification.
 No other code changes are needed for enabling this.

-Any static .css and .js file reqested by the browser is now automatically minified and cached - both client-side and server-side caching.
+Any static .css and .js file requested by the browser is now automatically minified and cached - both client-side and server-side caching.

 ## Minification
 To control the minification in more detail, we must interact with the pipeline that manipulates the file content.

-For example, perhaps we only want a few particular JavaScript files to be minified automatically.
+For example, perhaps we only want a few certain JavaScript files to be minified automatically.
 Then we would write something like this:

 ```csharp
 public void ConfigureServices(IServiceCollection services)